Zero modes and index theorems for non-Hermitian Dirac fermions: Introduction

 Finally, I extend the jurisdiction of the Jackiw-Rossi index theorem for two-dimensional massive Dirac fermions in the presence of a composite mass order with the U(1) symmetry that assumes a vortex-type real space topological defect in a NH setup.
-The mass matrix $M$ in the construction of NH Dirac operator [Eq.~\eqref{eq:NHDirac}] is chosen such that it commutes with the composite mass order, which thus once again belongs to the family of commuting class masses.
+The mass matrix $M$ in the construction of the NH Dirac operator [Eq.~\eqref{eq:NHDirac}] is chosen such that it commutes with the composite mass order, which thus once again belongs to the family of ``commuting class masses.''
 In this setup, I show that a mass vortex of integer vorticity $n$ supports exactly $n$ number of zero-energy modes only when the effective Fermi velocity of NH Dirac fermions is real.
-By exploiting a pseudo particle-hole symmetry of the NH Jackiw-Rossi operator, I extend this model to include additional terms therein yielding the generalized NH Jackiw-Rossi operator.
+By exploiting a pseudo-particle-hole symmetry of the NH Jackiw-Rossi operator, I extend this model to include additional terms therein yielding the generalized NH Jackiw-Rossi operator, that, for example include the orbital coupling of a gauge field required for the stability of isolated or deconfined vortices.
 In this construction, I show that the system supports only one zero-energy mode when $n$ is an odd integer, while the spectrum is devoid of any such zero modes for any even $n$.
-Thus, in terms of the number of zero-energy modes, the generalized NH Jackiw-Rossi operator features a $Z_2$ index protected by a pseudo particle-hole symmetry, while the conventional NH Jackiw-Rossi operator renders a $Z$ index, protected by a unitary particle-hole symmetry.
+Thus, in terms of the number of zero-energy modes, the generalized NH Jackiw-Rossi operator features a $Z_2$ index protected by a pseudo-particle-hole symmetry, while the conventional NH Jackiw-Rossi operator renders a $Z$ index, protected by a unitary particle-hole symmetry.
 See Sec.~\ref{sec:JackiwRossi} for details.
-I also note that when the Fermi velocity of NH Dirac fermions become purely imaginary, these zero-energy bound states tied to domain-wall and vortices become plane-waves at zero-energy, a phenomenon only occurs in NH Dirac systems.
+I also note that when the Fermi velocity of NH Dirac fermions becomes purely imaginary, i.e. when $|\alpha|>1$, these zero-energy bound states tied to domain-wall and vortices become plane waves at zero-energy, a phenomenon that only occurs in NH Dirac systems.